cat /etc/redhat-release

-Most of the times when we say a Linux version then we are referring to the specific Linux distributions…such as Red Hat, SuSe, Debian, Ubuntu etc.
+Most of the time when we say a Linux version then we are referring to the specific Linux distributions…such as Red Hat, SuSe, Debian, Ubuntu, etc.

 Below are the CLIs that list their distribution specific Linux versions.